What is 'on demand' and what's happening to runs?

 - Change in course educator/ course team

-For more detailed advice about how to prepare your course and course content for being 'on demand' please see here.
+Find out more about how to prepare your course for being 'on demand'.